sinarueeger/map-1000genomes/README.md

 ![Version on internationalgenome.org](1000genomes-map.png)

 ## Data
-- The population counts and labels are from here: ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/working/20130606_sample_info/20130606_sample_info.xlsx
+- The population counts and labels are from [here](ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/working/20130606_sample_info/20130606_sample_info.xlsx)
-- The super population labels are from here: http://www.internationalgenome.org/faq/which-populations-are-part-your-study/ (pasted into a csv, then location was inferred)
+- The super population labels are from [here](http://www.internationalgenome.org/faq/which-populations-are-part-your-study/) (pasted into a csv, then location was inferred)

 ## Result